Degree Program

 If you are interested in teaching with TUPIT, please submit this form here.

-Bachelor’s Degree in Civic Studies: Most courses offered in the associate degree program simultaneously meet the foundation and distribution requirements for the bachelor’s degree (BA) from Tufts University.
+Bachelor’s Degree in Civic Studies: Courses offered in the associate degree program simultaneously meet the foundation and distribution requirements for the bachelor’s degree (BA) from Tufts University.
 Students who complete the associate degree are thus prepared to continue to complete the bachelor’s from Tufts University.
-During the last semester of the AA, students will be invited to apply to Tufts University.
-Those students who are successful in gaining admission to the Tufts University bachelor’s degree in Civic Studies will go on to complete 2 more years of coursework.
-The BA requires the completion of 120 credits (approximately 40 courses) over 4.5 years.
+During the last semester of the AA, students apply to Tufts University’s bachelor’s degree in Civic Studies which requires 2 more years of coursework.
+The BA is earned after the completion of 120 credits (approximately 40 courses) over 4.5 years.
+Students completing the degree on the Tufts Medford campus may take longer if they choose to go part time.

 Our Students